Discover DBCC CheckIdent: Top 5 Usage

 Avoiding Overflow of Identity

-There is a chance that identity values will run out in large tables with identity columns.
+In large tables with identity columns, there is a chance that identity values will run out.
 To prevent overflow, this DBCC command assists in tracking and modifying the existing identity value.

 For Example: